 - Monitor the plan on a regular basis to ensure it is up-to-date.

-- Lack of enterprise-wide plan awareness and buy-in can hinder implementation.
-Projects do not happen in isolation.
-If all stakeholders in the organization are not aware of and bought into the plan, there may be delays in enacting it.
+- Lack of enterprise-wide plan awareness and buy-in can hinder implementation: Projects do not happen in isolation.
+If all stakeholders in the organization are not aware of and invested in the plan, there may be delays in enacting it.

 - Not spending enough time identifying all risks: If a risk has not been properly identified, it’s impossible to prepare a viable contingency plan.